metacraft-labs/py2nim_deprecated/README.md

 We have tested mostly with versions of Python3, but py2nim seems to work fine with Python2.7 too.

+Also, we still crash on some files, which shouldn't happen.
+Ideally py2nim should be very fault tolerant and produce the best code it can ignoring the parts it can't analyze

 ## Implementation

 py2nim infers the types of all Python functions with [our python-deduckt library](https://github.com/metacraft-labs/python-deduckt)